Do'ar HaYom: Editorial board

-Many journalists who would become quite influential in Israel began their careers at the newspaper, including Uri Keisari, who was their correspondant in Paris and editorial secretary, Oved Ben-Ami, who was a reporter in Petah Tikvah, Aharon Even for the Upper Galilee, Issachar-Dov Bar-Drora, who served as the editor-in-chief, and Ovaida Kimhi, a French translator.
+Many journalists who would become quite influential in Israel began their careers at the newspaper, including Uri Keisari, who was their correspondent in Paris and editorial secretary, Oved Ben-Ami, who was a reporter in Petah Tikvah, Aharon Even for the Upper Galilee, Issachar-Dov Bar-Drora, who served as the editor-in-chief, and Ovaida Kimhi, a French translator.
 Moshe Bar-Nissim, a close confidant of Ben-Yehuda, served as a member of the board for many years.
 Ariah Mohiliver was its chess columnist.

 Karniel, a member of the Zikhron Ya'akov colony, and began his career at HaZvi, wrote a weekly satirical section from 1920 to 1928 under the title "Through the Disguise of Lessons in Looking" under his pseudonym of "Azmot".
 In the early 1930s, when Ben-Avi returned as an editor, he was co-appointed to manage the newspaper, and wrote articles on current affairs until his retirement in August 1933.